almenke/laravelapihelp/README.md

     }
  ~~~~

 7. When there is an unsuccessful login or a successful login through the api, you will want it to return json and not redirect to a default webpage or back to a login page like the web application does.
-So, I decided to just modify the login method.
+I decided to just modify the login method.
 When you open the LoginController.php supplied in the authorization code you will not see a login method.
 That is beause it uses the AuthenticatUsers trait.
-So just modify the login method in the AuthenticateUsers.php trait. in the login method add the following code within the successful login side of the if attempt statement.
+Just modify the login method in the AuthenticateUsers.php trait.
+In the login method add the following code within the successful login side of the if attempt statement.

      ~~~~
      if ($request->ajax() || $request->expectsJson()) {